Why (and when) reach for precious metals?

 - Compare spreads and fees.
 For bullion, watch the premium over spot; for ETFs, the TER.

-- Choose an appropriate purchase size.
+- Select an appropriate purchase size.
 For regular savings, choose 1-20 g bullion, larger investors 100 g+.

 - Place your order and keep your proof of purchase safely.

-You can also always contact an experienced financial advisor who is familiar with the world of investing in gold and other commodities to advise you on how to best value your funds.
+You can also always contact an experienced financial advisor who is familiar with the world of investing in gold and other commodities to advise you on the best way to value your funds.

 Where to shop safely in the Czech Republic